aswingt65/Python-Programs/README.md

 <b>38.
 Find Common Nodes in two BSTs</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Find_Common_Nodes_in_two_BSTs.py)
 <p>Given two Binary Search Trees.
 Find the nodes that are common in both of them, i.e- find the intersection of the two BSTs.</p>

+<b>39.
+Normal BST to Balanced BST</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Normal_BST_to_Balanced_BST.py)
+<p>Given a Binary Search Tree, modify the given BST such that it is balanced and has minimum possible height.
+Return the balanced BST.</p>

+<b>40.
+Making A Large Island</b>  [[program link]](https://github.com/aswingt65/Python-Programs/blob/main/GeeksforGeeks/Making_A_Large_Island.py)
+<p> You are given an n x n binary matrix grid.
+You are allowed to change at most one 0 to be 1.
+A group of connected 1s forms an island.
+Two 1s are connected if they share one of their sides with each other.
+Return the size of the largest island in the grid after applying this operation.</p>

 ## [sum_of_prime_multiples](https://github.com/aswingt65/Python-Programs/blob/main/sum_of_prime_multiples)
 This prgram takes a natural number as input and returns the sum of the prime multiples (2,3,5,7,11,13 ...) of the number.<br>